 - Volunteer 100 hours: at least 25 of these hours must be related to Arts and Culture

 - Participation councils and clubs at R.H.
 King Academy, totalling 15 points, 7 of which must be related to the Arts

 - Complete mandatory Leadership: Arts and Culture courses, including:

-- Gr 9: 1 Arts course (drama/music/visual art) AND Exploring Technology (TIJ) AND English for L:AC
+- Gr 9: 1 Arts course (drama/music/visual art) AND Exploring Technology (TIJ) AND English (with a Leadership/Arts focus)

 - Gr 11/12: 2 Arts courses; AND either Theatre Production or Arts Management

 - Required activities for Leadership: Arts and Culture students will include but not be limited to: workshops, guest speakers, excursions and other leadership endeavours